wonsunahn/CS1632_Spring2023/study_guides/midterm_2_study_guide.md

-# CS 1632 Midterm 2 Exam Study Guide - Fall 2022
+# CS 1632 Midterm 2 Exam Study Guide - Spring 2023

 The exam will be posted on GradeScope just like before and you will have a 3 hour span to complete the exam at a time of your own choosing.
 Remember that